-Tax-Sharing under the Constitution Finance Commission - Specific purpose grants (Article 282)
+Tax-Sharing under the Constitution Finance Commission - Specific purpose grants (Article 282) Learning outcome :

-The student will be able to learn about Tax -sharing under the Constitution, Finance commission under Article 282.
+UNIT 5: The student will be able to learn about Tax -sharing under the Constitution, Finance commission under Article 282.

 6. Borrowing Power of the State